-Ofgem, the government energy regulators, approved the P272 legislation in 2017 and changed how maximum demand meters work for businesses.
-The changes to how businesses record their electricity usage affects any customers with a 05, 06, 07 or 08 meter profiles.
+Energy regulators Ofgem approved the P272 legislation in 2017 and changed how maximum demand meters work for businesses.
+The changes to how companies record their electricity usage affects any customers with a 05, 06, 07 or 08-meter profile.

 - What has changed?

-- What does P272 mean for my business?
+- What does P272 legislation mean for my business?

 - How can Love Energy Savings help?

-The P272 legislation has introduced half-hourly meters (referred to as HH or 00 meters) to provide more accurate billing for businesses and to prevent overspending on electricity.
-Units of energy will be measured and uploaded by your supplier every half hour as opposed to hourly to provide more accurate insights.
+The P272 legislation has introduced half hourly meters (referred to as HH or 00 meters) to provide more accurate billing for businesses and to prevent overspending on electricity.
+Units of energy will be measured and uploaded by your supplier every half hour to provide more accurate meter readings.

-Businesses with meter profiles from 05-08 will be required to switch to HH meters and are mandatory for customers with an energy demand greater than 100kW.
+Businesses with meter profiles from 05-08 will be required to switch to half hourly meters and they are mandatory for customers with an energy demand greater than 100kW.

 This regulation is called 'settlement' and affects over 100,00 UK companies.
 Suppliers are wholly responsible for implementing any P272 changes with their customers.
 They should be in touch to go through your options if your MPAN number is between 05 and 08.